NoumanSaleem/grafana-dsl/README.md

 In addition to the above syntax, you can also create objects like rows, panels, alerts, and more directly.
 This pattern enables reusable configuration components.

 ```
-import dashboard, { graohPanel } from 'grafana-dsl';
+import dashboard, { graphPanel } from 'grafana-dsl';

 const cpuGraph = graphPanel()
   .title('CPU')